Seraphtai/LWGUI/README.md

 /// Note:
 ///    - Currently only 8 bits are supported.
 ///
+/// Warning 1: If used to set Stencil, it will conflict with SRP Batcher!
+///		(Reproduced in Unity 2022)
+///		SRP Batcher does not correctly handle multiple materials with different Stencil Ref values,
+///		mistakenly merging them into a single Batch and randomly selecting one material's Stencil Ref value for the entire Batch.
+///		In theory, if different materials have different Stencil Ref values, they should not be merged into a single Batch due to differing Render States.
+/// Solution:
+///		- Force disable SRP Batcher by setting the Material Property Block
+///		- Place materials with the same Stencil Ref value in a separate Render Queue to ensure the Batch's Render State is correct
+///
+/// Warning 2: Once in use, do not change the Target Property Type!
+///		The underlying type of Int Property is Float Property, and in Materials, Int and Integer are stored separately.
+///		Once a Material is saved, the Property Type is determined.
+///		If you change the Property Type at this point (such as switching between Int/Integer), some strange bugs may occur.
+///		If you must change the Property Type, it is recommended to modify the Property Name as well or delete the saved Property in the material.
 /// group: parent group name (Default: none)
 /// bitDescription 7-0: Description of each Bit.
 (Default: none)
 /// Target Property Type: Int